When are construction permits not required?

 (10) Retaining walls not over four feet in height (height measured from the bottom of the footing to the top of the wall) unless supporting a surcharge (which may include buildings, pools, parking areas, streets, alleys, sidewalks, or other loads).
 It is suggested that you have a site plan review even for walls under four feet in height.

-(11) Fences not over six feet in height
+(11) Fences not over seven feet in height

 (13) Detached decks and platforms not more than 30 inches above grade that do not provide access to a dwelling

 (14) Sidewalks, walkways, and driveways on private property that are not part of an accessible route

 (15) Prefabricated, above-ground swimming pools not exceeding 5,000 gallons and a 24 inch depth